Card Summary Table

 Typically, yes (see card summary table for current offer).

 What is the Citi® Double Cash Card annual fee?

 $0; there is no annual fee on this card.

-The foreign transaction fee on the Citi Double Cash Card is 3%.
+The foreign transaction fee on the card is 3%.

 If you purchase travel on the card, then pay it off with cash-back, that could be considered “using it for travel.”
 However, the cash-back cannot be used in any other way.